openvinotoolkit/openvino/samples/js/node/hello_reshape_ssd/README.md

-# Hello reshape SSD NodeJS Sample
+# Hello Reshape SSD NodeJS Sample

 Models with only 1 input and output are supported.